nehaljwani/team.exiv2.org/book/IMaEA.md

 _Secondly, Andreas Huggel the founder of the project and Luis and Dan who have worked tirelessly with me since 2017._

-_Exiv2 contributors (in alphabetical order): Abhinav, Alan, Andreas (both of them), Ben, Gilles, Kevin, Mahesh, Michal, Nehal, Neils, Phil, Sridhar, Thomas, Tuan .... and others who have contributed to Exiv2._
+_Exiv2 contributors (in alphabetical order): Abhinav, Alan, Andreas (both of them), Arnold, Ben, Gilles, Kevin, Mahesh, Michal, Nehal, Neils, Phil, Rosen, Sridhar, Thomas, Tuan .... and others who have contributed to Exiv2._

 _File Detectives:  Phil Harvey, Dave Coffin, Laurent Cl&eacute;vy._